SlappyPenguin/Sweepmine.TM/README.md

 - If any square's # surrounding mines = # surrounding uncovered squares, they are all mines

 ### (2) Gaussian Elimination
 We try more complex logic to find certain moves.
-The grid is abstracted into a CSP (Constraint Satisfaction Problem), which can be represented as a system of linear equations.
+The bordering cells are abstracted into a CSP, which can be represented as a system of linear equations.

 Specifically, each unknown cell forms a variable $x_{ij} \in \{0, 1\}$, and each known tile combines its adjacent unknown cells into an equation.
 Say a known cell showing value $v_{k}$ has neighbours $\{x_1,x_2,\dots,x_n\}$.
 Then, $v_k = \sum_{i=1}^nc_ix_i$.